posener/posener.github.io/_posts/2018-08-23-go-goroutine-context-proposal.md

 Dave raises a good and valid point, the context object has two independent roles.
 Two roles packed into one object.

-It will be easier to address the need for storing the context in the goroutine struct if we inspect those two independent roles independently:
+It will be easier to address the need for goroutine scoped context if we inspect those two independent roles independently:

 1. **Liveness**: Indicates whether the context is done.